Let’s make this garden Green, introducing the GIS….

 The GIS Green Dragons

 So who are the mysterious ‘GIS Green Dragons’ behind this attention-grabbing act?

 Recently, student leaders in the ‘Green’ strands in both Primary and Secondary unified to become one group: The GIS Green Dragons.
 Together, their goal is to raise environmental awareness and promote green initiatives within the school.
-Supported by the PTF, Mr Ford and the Community Service Team too, the GIS Green Dragons are ready to make a big impact.
+Supported by the PTF, our Principal and the Community Service Team too, the GIS Green Dragons are ready to make a big impact.